What is Invoice Factoring? – Convert Invoices to Capital

 The Factor

 The factor, or factoring company, purchases the invoice at a discounted rate.
+The factoring company charges a fee for buying the invoice and providing the advance, which is typically deducted from the funds advanced to the business.
 It then advances a large percentage of the invoice value to the invoice seller and collects from the invoice debtor.
 After the debtor pays the factor, the factor sends the remaining amount to the invoice seller.

 Invoice Factoring Steps